szczynk/self-payroll/readme.md

-# Self payroll System
+# Self Payroll System

-Fitur utama dari web service ini adalah employee dapat melakukan penarikan gaji secara mandiri setiap bulannya.

-Lebih detail nya, fitur yang harus dikerjakan adalah:

-1. Melakukan manage data jabatan berupa operasi CRUD (create, read, update, delete)
+This is a web service that allows employees to withdraw their salaries independently every month.
+The system includes the following features:

+1. Position Management: CRUD operations (Create, Read, Update, Delete) to manage position data.
-2. Melakukan manage data employee berupa operasi CRUD (Create, Read, Update, Delete)
+2. Employee Management: CRUD operations (Create, Read, Update, Delete) to manage employee data.
-3. Admin dapat melakukan topup balance perusahaan
-4. Melakukan penarikan sallary dengan menyertakan employee ID dan secret ID, besaran salary berdasarkan jabatan yang dimiliki oleh tiap employee
-5. Terdapat riwayat topup dan pengurangan balance perusahaan

-Untuk menjalankan aplikasi lakukan perintah berikut

-1. `cp .env.example .env` dan isi sesuai dengan environtment yang ada di PC kalian
+3. Admin Balance Top-up: Admin can top up the company balance.
+4. Salary Withdrawals: Employees can withdraw their salaries by providing their Employee ID and Secret ID.
+The salary amount is based on the position held by each employee.
+5. Transaction History: Transaction history of top-ups and reductions of the company's balance.

+## Getting Started

+To run the application, follow the instructions below:

+1. Clone this repository and navigate to the project directory.
+2. Create a `.env` file by running `cp .env.example .env`.
+Then fill in the `.env` file according to your local environment.
-2. `go mod tudy && go mod vendor`
+3. Run `go mod tidy && go mod vendor`.
-3. `go run *.go`
+4. Run `go run *.go`.

-Daftar endpoint ada di postman documenter yang [disertakan](https://documenter.getpostman.com/view/4080490/2s83Ychhk4)
+The list of endpoints is available in the [documenter](https://documenter.getpostman.com/view/4080490/2s83Ychhk4).

+## Technologies Used

+- Go programming language

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.